J-PLUS: The stellar mass function of quiescent and star-forming galaxies at 0.05 <= z <= 0.2

 \section{Discussion}

-In this section, we interpret our stellar mass function measurements from J-PLUS DR3 in the context of previous observational studies and theoretical models.
-We begin by comparing our total, quiescent, and star-forming SMFs with literature results to assess consistency and systematic trends.
-We then examine the quiescent fraction as a tracer of galaxy evolution, evaluate the impact of cosmic variance, and compare our findings with predictions from the GAEA semi-analytic model.
+In this section, we interpret our SMF measurements from J-PLUS DR3 in the context of previous observational studies and theoretical models.
+We begin by comparing our total, Q, and SF-SMFs with literature results to assess consistency and systematic trends.
+We then examine the Q fraction as a tracer of galaxy evolution, evaluate the impact of cosmic variance, and compare our findings with predictions from the GAEA semi-analytic model (SAM).